salamaashoush/turbo-remote-cache-rs/README.md

 # turbo-repo-remote-cache-rs

-Fast turbo remote cache server written in Rust. if you are using turbo and you want to have a self hosted remote cache server this is for you.
+Fast turbo remote cache server written in Rust.

+if you are using turbo and you want to have a self-hosted remote cache server this is for you.

 1. It is fast ⚡️.
-2. It supports multiple object storage provider (s3, gcp, azure, file).
+2. It supports multiple object storage providers (S3, GCP, Azure, and file).

 ## Usage